hurrendor/cascadiajs24/day1_talks/embedding-accessibility.md

 Embedding accessibility earlier in the process can help us catch issues.
 The best time is in the planning phase, and the next best time is in the design experience.

 # Tools at different process stages
-Design - Adobe color blind safe themes
+Design - Adobe color-blind safe themes
 Development  - [Accessibility insights](https://accessibilityinsights.io/)
 - provides bug exporting,
-deque - test for app accessibility
+dequeue - test for app accessibility
 VSCode Web Accessibility extensions [TestParty](https://www.testparty.ai/) - AI Accessibility testing and recommendations